-The Bullet Journal system is the brainchild of New-York designer, Ryder Carroll, as an analogue system in a digital world.
+The Bullet Journal system is the brainchild of New York designer, Ryder Carroll, as an analog system in a digital world.
 It is a quick and easy way of keeping track of life, projects, goals, and dreams.

-There are hundreds, if not thousands of bullet journalers on Instagram – I even have my own BuJo account – @TPPBCreate.
+There are hundreds if not thousands of bullet journalers on Instagram – I even have my own BuJo account – @ShellsBujo.
 There is so much talent out there, and so many amazing ideas and inspiration, that I am so glad to be part of this community – it’s like I found my tribe!